curium-rp/LocalReader-Plus/README.md

 > python main.py

+   if didn't see red color text and  see yellow text say in last parts something like  "only guarantees to be correct if indices are not duplicated"  (don't forgot to download GPU models is need voice engine to works)

-   if didn't see read color text and kokoro run on GPU when play audio it mean is run on GPU enjoy.
+   it mean is run on GPU enjoy.

 ---

 **Uninstalling:**

 To completely remove the supporting software (Python and Libraries):

 **Remove Libraries**: If you haven't deleted the folder yet, open a terminal in the "dist" folder and run: `pip uninstall -r requirements.txt`